 About This Statistic

 The statistic depicts the market share of Apple in regards to sales of the iPhone within the smartphone segment from 2007 to 2017.
-In the first quarter of 2017, 14.9 percent of all smartphones sold worldwide were an Apple iPhone.
+In the second quarter of 2017, 12 percent of all smartphones sold worldwide were an Apple iPhone.

 Apple iPhone market share – additional information